fairywreath/VisualNovelEngine/README.md

-# Visual Novel Engine
+# FairyNovel - A Visual Novel Engine
-FairyNovel - a 2d visual novel game engine made in C++ using the SFML Library.
+FairyNovel - a 2D visual novel game engine made in C++ using the SFML Library.

 The engine supports a simple scripting language made to run the game commands.